Members who have Passed to the Green Fields

 Alfred Elam: Alf Passed to the Green Fields on the 9th March 2009 after a short ilness.
 Alf served as a Retained Fireman at Marlow Station.
 He was 65.

 Ernie Braithwaite: Ernie passed to the Green Fields on Monday 16th July 2008.
-Ernie was Sub Officer in Charge at High Wycombe Station.
-He also served at Langley and at Menzies Road and also at Tuns Lane Slough.
+Ernie was Sub Officer at High Wycombe Station.
+He also served at Langley, Menzies Street Slough and Tuns Lane Slough.
 Our condolences go out to Catherine and all his family.
 Ernie had moved into sheltered accommodation in Penrith Cumbria in 2005.
 Ernie was in his 90th Year

 Dennis Deeprose: Dennis passed to the Green Fields on the 18th September 2008.
 Dennis served at Menzies Street and Tuns Lane Slough and was a control officer at Southern Division (High Wycombe) for many years.
 Dennis had been unwell for many years and suffered a brain hemorrhage from which he did not recover.